Janvigb51/Nextflow-assignment/README.md

-Current files in the repository are:\n main.nf = containing the fastqc, trimmomatic, indexing and alignment steps
+Current files in the repository are:
+main.nf = containing the fastqc, trimmomatic, indexing and alignment steps